Special equipment: fish kettle or baking sheet

 Remove and form the fishcakes using a dessertspoon and pat them into shape.
 Dust with flour.
 Heat sunflower oil in frying pan until very hot and fry the cakes for 3 or 4 minutes on each side until golden brown.
 Dry them on paper towels.

 Garnish with parsley and slices of lemon.

-* Cook's note: Leaving the mixture to chill makes it easier to handle.
+Ratio of potato to fish should be 50:50.
+Leaving the mixture to chill makes it easier to handle.

-Recipe courtesy James O'Connor
+Recipe courtesy of James O'Connor